-Items included in the financial statements of each of the Group's subsidiaries are measured using the currency of the primary economic environment in which these entities operate (i.e. the "functional currency").
+Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates (i.e. the "functional currency").
 The financial statements are presented in Indian Rupee, the national currency of India, which is the functional currency of the Company.